 The Anchor Time “anchors” the start times of replication jobs to a time you select, and in conjunction with the Replication Frequency, creates a predictable replication schedule.
 For example: Run a replication job every 3 hours, starting at 1:00 PM.
 Refer to the Anchor Scheduling documentation for more info and examples.

 Note: This feature is only available for Singer-backed integrations.

 The Advanced Scheduler feature allows you to specify granular start times for data extraction.
 Using cron expressions, you can specify the exact times, days of the week, or even days of the month data extraction should begin.
 Refer to the Advanced Scheduling documentation for more info and examples.

-Note: This feature is only available on Unlimited and Unlimited Plus plans.
+Note: This feature is only available on Advanced and Premium plans.

 Compare Replication Scheduling types

 The table below contains a high-level look at each of Stitch’s Replication Scheduling types and how they compare to each other.

 Note: This is not intended as a substitute for the full documentation for each Replication Scheduling type.

 |Integration availability||SaaS and database integrations||Singer-backed integrations||MySQL and PostgreSQL integrations|